cmarqu/cocotb/documentation/source/building.rst

       Use to define a scratch directory for use by the simulator.
 The path is relative to the Makefile location.
       If not provided, the default scratch directory is :file:`sim_build`.

+.. make:var:: LICENSE_QUEUE

+      For simulators that require a license,
+      use this variable to wait until a simulator license is available instead of exiting the simulation.

+      .. versionchanged:: 1.4

+         Implement this also for Cadence Xcelium and Synopsys VCS in addition to the existing support in Aldec Riviera-PRO.

 Environment Variables
 =====================